What's a Hub and Spoke Model? Will it Shape Our Offices?

 Based on the local business environment, Hammersmith leads the way, followed by Croydon then Reading.
 For combined connectivity, Wimbledon sits in first place, followed by Richmond, then Hammersmith.

-hub-and-spoke-4.jpg47% of UK businesses surveyed by Knight Frank are considering how their employees could work closer to home, while 21% of businesses said they were looking at operating offices closer to where people live.
+47% of UK businesses surveyed by Knight Frank are considering how their employees could work closer to home, while 21% of businesses said they were looking at operating offices closer to where people live.
 A hub and spoke model might be one way to achieve that.

 The bottom line: Realistic or idealistic?

-Likewise, in the current climate, easy-to-reach satellite offices that don’t require employees to use public transport might be an attractive option for some, especially as a substitute for working from home.
+The hub and spoke model certainly has its merits.
+Easy-to-reach satellite offices that don’t require employees to use public transport might be an attractive option for some, especially as a substitute for working from home.
 But flexible offices will be crucial in allowing businesses to test the waters.

 Want to talk it through?